chaoss/wg-value/README.md

 ### Propose a metric

-This groups welcomes any metric that is, at most, one step removed from funding community programs, whether it's in the shape of an Open Source Program Office (OSPO), Developer Relations (DevRel), influencer program (ex.
+This groups welcomes any metric that is, at most, one step removed from funding community programs, whether it's in the shape of an Open Source Program Office (OSPO), Developer Relations (DevRel), Influencer Program (ex.
 Microsoft MVP), or other specific goal.
 Read more about our goal of metrics here.

 If you have a metric in mind that **directly links community activity to organizational funding**, then: